 Keeping it relatively simple is key!
 The last thing you want during the holidays is extra stress because the most important part of the holiday is spending time with your family and friends, not spending all day in the kitchen.
 So pick a few traditional desserts, something new and fun and then relax and enjoy the holiday.

 This traditional pie recipe from upstate New York consists of a flaky pie crust filled with lots and lots of Concord grapes.
-With only four ingredients this grape pie recipe is not difficult to make and is a unique holiday dessert with amazing grape flavor.
+With only four ingredients this grape pie recipe is not difficult to make and is a unique Thanksgiving dessert.

 It doesn't get much more traditional than pumpkin pie!
 Delicious pumpkin filling is surrounded by a buttery flaky crust and baked until warm and golden.
 Topped off with whipped cream or ice cream it is the perfect Thanksgiving dessert.

-For me cheesecakes are the ultimate indulgent desserts.
+For me cheesecakes a very indulgent dessert!
 I love cheesecake, but they are too rich and calorie laden to make very often.
 But Thanksgiving is the ultimate forget about calorie counting holiday.

 A rich cheesecake is a great way to celebrate family and friends.
-These cheesecakes range from traditional to Instant Pot baked desserts.
+These cheesecakes range from traditional and Instant Pot cheesecake to no bake desserts.

 This recipe is all maple all the time!
 The crust is made from maple cookies and maple syrup sweetens the cheesecake filling.
 The baked cheesecake is then drizzled with more maple syrup for a decadent holiday dessert.

-This is such a pretty dessert!
+This is such a pretty dessert and it will look amazing on the holiday table!
 A simple cheesecake crust is made from chocolate animal crackers and topped with cheesecake.
 Then raspberry puree is piped onto the top in simple heart shapes for a gorgeous and tasty cheesecake.

 While chocolate isn't a traditional Thanksgiving flavor it never fails to please.
 This chocolate cheesecake has a chocolate oreo crust, a rich chocolate cheesecake filling, and a milk chocolate ganache topping and is topped off with chocolate whipped cream and chocolate shavings.
 Amazing!

-Cranberry Cheesecake is a classic American favorite that is perfect for Thanksgiving!
-It has a spiced crust, an orange-infused filling, and sugared cranberries as a topping.
+Cranberry is another traditional American favorite flavor for Thanksgiving.
+This cheesecake has a spiced crust, an orange-infused filling, and sugared cranberries as a topping.
+It is gorgeous and delicious!

-Sometimes you want something less traditional to serve on Thanksgiving.
-These desserts are quick and easy to make, while still incorporating holiday flavors like pumpkin and cranberries.
+Cakes can be an under used dessert on Thanksgiving.
+When you want to a make ahead dessert that is easy to transport cakes are a fabulous choice!
+These desserts are quick and easy to make, while still incorporating holiday flavors like pumpkin and fruit.

 These mini apple rose puffed pastries are perfect for the holidays.
 They look elegant and difficult to make, but with this easy step by step tutorial you can make them in no time and amaze your holiday guests.